Startup layoffs may worsen as investor pressure mounts

 Startup layoffs may worsen as investor pressure mounts4 min read .
-Updated: 16 May 2022, 11:57 PM IST
+16 May 2022

 Firms may review disproportionate hirings across functions and may not focus on new verticals for now